-- 110.1 A1 There are five fundamental principles of ethics for professional accountants: - (a) Integrity to be straightforward and honest in all professional and business relationships. - (b) Objectivity not to compromise professional or business judgements because of bias, conflict of interest or undue influence of others. - (c) Professional Competence and Due Care to: - Attain and maintain professional knowledge and skill at the level required to ensure that a client or employing organisation receives competent professional service, based on current technical and professional standards and relevant legislation; and - (ii) Act diligently and in accordance with applicable technical and professional standards. - (d) Confidentiality to respect the confidentiality of information acquired as a result of professional and business relationships. - (e) Professional Behaviour to comply with relevant laws and regulations and avoid any conduct that the professional accountant knows or should know might discredit the profession. - R110.2 A professional accountant shall comply with each of the fundamental principles. - 110.2 A1 The fundamental principles of ethics establish the standard of behaviour expected of a professional accountant.
+- 110.1 A1 There are five fundamental principles of ethics for professional accountants: - (a) Integrity to be straightforward and honest in all professional and business relationships. - (b) Objectivity to exercise professional or business judgement without being compromised by: - (i) Bias; - (ii) Conflict of interest; or - (iii) Undue influence of, or undue reliance on, individuals, organisations, technology or other factors. - (c) Professional Competence and Due Care to: - (i) Attain and maintain professional knowledge and skill at the level required to ensure that a client or employing organisation receives competent professional service, based on current technical and professional standards and relevant legislation; and - (ii) Act diligently and in accordance with applicable technical and professional standards. - (d) Confidentiality to respect the confidentiality of information acquired as a result of professional and business relationships. - (e) Professional Behaviour to: - (i) Comply with relevant laws and regulations - Behave in a manner consistent with the profession's responsibility to act in the public interest in all professional activities and business relationships; and - (iii) Avoid any conduct that the professional accountant knows or should know might discredit the profession. - R110.2 A professional accountant shall comply with each of the fundamental principles. - The fundamental principles of ethics establish the standard of behaviour expected of a professional accountant.
 The conceptual framework establishes the approach which a professional accountant is required to apply to assist in complying with those fundamental principles.
-Subsections 111 to 115 set out requirements and application material related to each of the fundamental principles. - 110.2 A2 A professional accountant might face a situation in which complying with one fundamental principle conflicts with complying with one or more other fundamental principles.
-In such a situation, the professional accountant might consider consulting, on an anonymous basis if necessary, with: - Others within the firm or employing organisation. - Those charged with governance. - A professional body. - A regulatory body. - Legal counsel.
+Subsections 111 to 115 set out requirements and application material related to each of the fundamental principles. - A professional accountant might face a situation in which complying with one fundamental principle conflicts with complying with one or more other fundamental principles.
+In such a situation, the professional accountant might consider consulting, on an anonymous basis if necessary, with: - Others within the firm or employing organisation. - · Those charged with governance. - A professional body. - · A regulatory body. - · Legal counsel.